Syria Regime Change - Timber Sycamore

 Bona fide opposition member will be courageous enough to accept funding.
 The announcement could benefit the Syrian government [SARG], since NGO's with ties (often covert) to the SARG or its security services could be encouraged to apply for the funds.
 The announcement had already severely damaged the opposition, making all of them look, in the eyes of most Syrians, like agents for the USA.

-At a February 18 meeting of about twenty Damascus Declaration participants, those assembled had decided to publicly denounce the MEPI project because they felt they had to, in order to avoid even more SARG scrutiny.
+At an 18 February 2006 meeting of about twenty Damascus Declaration participants, those assembled had decided to publicly denounce the MEPI project because they felt they had to, in order to avoid even more SARG scrutiny.
 Several figures insisted that the initiative indicated the U.S. did not really care about the opposition, but merely wanted to use it as "a chip in the game."
 One contact praised the funding but said the amount was paltry compared with what had been set aside for the Iranian opposition.

 As early as 2009, the Bureau of Human Rights and Labor (DRL) and the Middle East Partnership Initiative (MEPI) funded projects on which Post has varying degrees of visibility.
 Some programs may be perceived, were they made public, as an attempt to undermine the Asad regime, as opposed to encouraging behavior reform.
 Through the intermediary operations of the Movement for Justice and Development (MJD) (ref B), a London-based moderate Islamist group, MEPI routed money.
 The SARG would undoubtedly view any U.S. funds going to illegal political groups as tantamount to supporting regime change.
 This would inevitably include the various expatriate reform organizations operating in Europe and the U.S., most of which have little to no effect on civil society or human rights in Syria.